Applicability

 - Create a new project.

-- Install the necessary NuGet packages.
+- Install the required NuGet packages.

 - Configure the database connection.